Blog

 The Task.ContinueWith method creates a continuation that executes asynchronously when the target Task completes.

-Now our code is waiting for our Task to complete before executing the two last lines, but what's the difference between this implementation and the one that just passed DoSomeWork method as delegate's parameter to a Task?
+Now our code is waiting for our Task to complete before executing the last two lines, but what's the difference between this implementation and the one that just passed the DoSomeWork method as the delegate parameter to a Task?

 There is no difference so our application will encounter the same problem:

-We now are in a WPF specific implementation but it exists a way to update the UI from another thread that the main one that owns the UI, we can use what is called a Dispatcher:
+We are now in a WPF-specific implementation, but there is a way to update the UI from a thread other than the main one that owns the UI: we can use what is called a Dispatcher:

 private void Button_Click(object sender, RoutedEventArgs e)